illispi/next-auth/packages/adapter-kysely/README.md

     pool: new Pool({
       host: "127.0.0.1",
       port: 5432,
-      //see rest of the option from pg driver docs
+      //see rest of the options from pg driver docs }),
-    }),
   }),
 })